 6 – Lisboa

 One of the most iconic cities in Europe, if you are planning a road trip to Portugal you definitely can’t miss a few days in the Capital.
 Lisbon is sunny, friendly, cultural, and even low-cost!
 There are endless interesting things to do in Lisbon for you to discover.
-You can also plan a visit to one of the many attractions in the surrounding area, discover all the day trips and excursions from Lisbon!
+You can also plan a visit to one of the many places to visit in the surrounding area, discover all the day trips and excursions from Lisbon!
 Get inspired by our article about must see, must do & must eat in Lisbon, and discover the best of this vibrant city!

 7 – Sintra